The Nest

 If your home is back on the market because an accepted offer fell through, there’s no need to change your listing’s status.

-Many MLS systems only have three primary listing statuses: Active, in contract, and sold.
-If, for some reason, your MLS does have a pending, offer in or accepted offer listing status, then make sure your listing agent changes that ba.” to “active.”
+Many MLS systems only have three primary listing statuses: active, in contract, and sold.
+If, for some reason, your MLS does have a pending, offer-in, or accepted offer listing status, then make sure your listing agent changes that to “active.”

 For this reason, some listing agents accept two offers in parallel, and some sellers negotiate two contracts simultaneously.